Social Justice and Eliminating Racism

 Social Justice/Eliminating Racism

-• Equitable broadband access
+• Equitable public safety

 • Reform local eviction policies and practices

 • Emergency rental assistance